nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![edit](images/Edit.png)

-### Locating persons by name: `find`
+### Locating patients or nurses by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds patients or nurses in the database whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`